-In calendar year 2018, DBHDD served 12,891 adults with intellectual and developmental disabilities in waiver services.
-A total of 172 deaths occurred in 2018, resulting in a crude mortality rate of 13.3 deaths per 1,000 individuals.
-The respective mortality rates for 2016 and 2017 were 14.0 and 16.4 deaths per 1,000 individuals.
+In calendar year 2019, DBHDD served 13,267 adults with intellectual and developmental disabilities in waiver services.1 A total of 221 deaths occurred in 2019, resulting in a crude mortality rate of 16.7 deaths per 1,000 individuals.^{2, 3} The respective mortality rates for 2017 and 2018 were 16.4 and 13.3 deaths per 1,000 individuals.
 The mortality rates do not differ significantly across any years.

-Heart diseases were the leading cause of death in the general populations of the United States (U.S.; 2016) Georgia (2017), as well as DBHDD NOW/COMP waiver populations (2018).
-Six of the leading causes of death among DBHDD's intellectual and developmental disabilities population were common to leading causes of death in the U.S. and Georgia: heart diseases, cancer (malignant neoplasm), respiratory diseases, renal disease, pneumonia, and Alzheimer's disease.
-Five of the leading causes of death for DBHDD's intellectual and developmental disability population were not common to the top causes of death in the U.S. and Georgia: disability, sepsis, aspiration pneumonia, epilepsy / seizures, and gastrointestinal diseases.
+Heart diseases were the leading cause of death in the general populations of the United States (U.S.; 2017) and Georgia (2018), as well as DBHDD's New Options Waivers and Comprehensive Supports Waivers (NOW/COMP) waiver population (2019).
+Six of the leading causes of death among DBHDD's IDD population were common to leading causes of death in the U.S. and Georgia: heart diseases, cancer, respiratory diseases, renal, pneumonia, and neurological conditions.
+Four of the leading causes of death for DBHDD's IDD population were not common to the top causes of death in the U.S. and Georgia: disability, sepsis, aspiration pneumonia, and gastrointestinal diseases.
 Results are similar for previous years of study.